Unemployment benefits: History

 The first modern unemployment benefit scheme was introduced in the United Kingdom with the National Insurance Act 1911, under the Liberal Party government of H. H. Asquith.
 The popular measures were introduced to stave off poverty inflicted through unemployment, though they also gave the Liberal Party the added benefit of combatting the Labour Party's increasing influence among the country's working-class population.
 The Act gave the British working classes a contributory system of insurance against illness and unemployment.
 It only applied to wage earners, however, and their families and the unwaged had to rely on other sources of support, if any.
 Key figures in the implementation of the Act included Robert Laurie Morant and William Braithwaite.

 By the time of its implementation, the benefits were criticised by Communist parties, who saw such insurance as a means to prevent workers from starting a revolution, while employers and Tories sometimes saw it as a "necessary evil".

 The scheme was based on actuarial principles and was funded by fixed amounts from workers, employers, and taxpayers.
 It was restricted to particular industries, particularly more volatile ones like shipbuilding, and did not make provision for any dependants.
 After one week of unemployment, a worker was eligible to receive 7/- per week for up to 15 weeks in a year.
 By 1913, 2,300,000 were insured under the unemployment benefit programme.

-Expansion and spread

 The Unemployment Insurance Act 1920 created the dole system of payments for unemployed workers in the United Kingdom.
 The dole system provided 39 weeks of unemployment benefits to over 11,000,000 workers—practically the entire civilian working population except domestic service, farmworkers, railway men, and civil servants.

 Unemployment benefits were introduced in Germany in 1927, and in most European countries in the period after the Second World War; with the expansion of the welfare state.
 Unemployment insurance in the United States originated in Wisconsin in 1932.
 Through the Social Security Act of 1935, the Federal government of the United States effectively encouraged the individual states to adopt unemployment insurance plans.